2 Weekly overview

 To do outside the lab

-• Before the lab class: Read ?sec-intro-inferential.
+• Before the lab class: Take the formative quiz in Chapter 52 and read the chapter if you cannot answer all quiz questions correctly.
 We will not cover this chapter in the lab class and will assume that you are familiar with this material.

-• Make sure to complete Quiz 3 by Thursday, 15 February at noon.
+• Make sure to complete Quiz 3 by Thursday, 13 February at 3pm.

 Lab 14 (w/c 26 Feb)